Develop a Foster/Adoptive Ministry That is Trauma-Informed

 Because churches are a place of hope and healing and our children and families desperately need this.
 However, traditional approaches can actually further harm a child.
 We want our foster families to feel included in our church, not excluded nor judged because of their parenting strategies.
 Many trauma-informed parenting strategies and the latest brain science supports a church’s desire to build trusting relationships and increase compassion and grace.
 You may even find that trauma-education supports all areas of ministry!

 We want to be respectful of church authority, so it’s important to have a conversation with your pastor understanding what obstacles are standing in the way.
 We would be happy to help you address any concerns.
 But even if your leadership is not fully on board, you don’t have to have a formal foster and adoption ministry to be ministering effectively to the foster and adoptive families in your church.
 Just gather a few people who are interested in supporting those families more intentionally.
 Present opportunities to your church’s leadership team as they become available.
 Sometimes seeing what is happening in other churches can help stoke the fires of your home church.

 One way to do this is through studying compassion.
 FHA has Compassion presentations we would love to share with you so you can take it back to your church.
 As Jesus had compassion on us and stepped into our broken story, so that our eternal destiny would change, so we can have compassion on others and step into their broken story, too.

 We need financial support, but because we work with a variety of church sizes and locations, we leave it up to the church to determine what they can give.
 We present opportunities throughout the year: whether it is a request for drinks for AFAH Conference, or babysitting costs for an evening training, or the funding of an entire program.
-There is a wide variety of opportunities to support FHA.
+There is a wide variety of opportunities to support Fostering Hope.